GitSeedHub/GitSeed-Protocol/SECURITY.md

 ## Supported Versions

-GitSeed is under active development.
+GitWhale is under active development.
 We classify releases as follows:

 - **Stable**: tagged releases (e.g. `v1.2.3`) on the default branch.
 - **Pre-release**: release candidates (`-rc.*`), betas, and alphas.